-A key requirement of an Internal Flood, Internal Fire or Other Hazard PRA peer review is the completion of a previous Internal Events PRA peer review.
+For some PRA peer reviews, a key input will be the completion of a previous relevant PRA peer review.
 Key inputs include resolution of the facts and observations (F&Os) from that review, and the results of any self-assessment that have been performed which are relevant to the PRA being reviewed.
-The Internal Events PRA model is normally used as the systems model foundation to develop an Internal Fire or External Hazard PRA model; thus the review team can rely on the Internal Events PRA Peer Review for aspects of the internal fire or external hazard PRA that are similar to the Internal Events PRA model (i.e., system modeling, data, etc.).
-As such, these models and methods should not need to be reviewed again during the Internal Flood, Internal Fire or Other Hazard PRA peer review.
+For example, the Internal Events PRA model is normally used as the systems model foundation to develop an Internal Fire or External Hazard PRA model; thus, the review team can rely on the Internal Events PRA Peer Review for aspects of the internal fire or external hazard PRA that are similar to the Internal Events PRA model (i.e., system modeling, data, etc.).
+As such, these models and methods should not need to be reviewed again during the current peer review.
 Exceptions to this conclusion include:

-- F&Os that are open at the time of the Internal Flood, Internal Fire or Other Hazard PRA peer review - Disposition of open Internal Events PRA F&Os that are likely to have an impact on Internal Flood, Internal Fire or Other Hazard PRA - Recent updates affecting the Internal Flood, Internal Fire or Other Hazard PRA - Unique system models, event trees, and other PRA model inputs developed as a part of the Internal Flood, Internal Fire or Other Hazard PRA. - Portions of the internal events model affected by a different hazard utilizing the model, e.g., existing recovery actions in the internal fire PRA that are impacted by fire.
+- F&Os that are open3 at the time of the PRA peer review - Disposition of previous relevant PRA F&Os that are likely to have an impact the PRA being reviewed - Recent updates (including design changes) affecting the PRA being reviewed - Unique system models, event trees, and other PRA model inputs developed as a part of the PRA being reviewed - Portions of the relevant model affected by a different hazard utilizing the model, e.g., existing recovery actions in the internal fire PRA that are impacted by fire.